mattclark186/Fantasy-Premier-League-Predictor/README.md

 Developed four XGBoost regression models (one per position) to predict a player's points in the next Fantasy Premier League gameweek based on historical player and team performance data.

 ## 🏆 Outcome
 The models achieved consistent performance across positions, with average prediction **errors of 1.1 to 1.4 points** per gameweek.
+Relatively low MAE values with higher RMSE values indicate that the predictions are fairly accurate on average but with occasional large errors.

 | Position | R² | MAE | RMSE |
 |----------|----|-----|------|